 Either way, Siren is sleeping with the fishes in 2021.
 Low viewership, down 30% from the previous season, has made the people upstairs come to the decision to cancel the series.

 Council Of Dads

 For the dads of NBC’s drama Council of Dads, the first season is going to be the last time they convene.
-The family forward show was NBC’s latest attempt to piggy-back off the success that This is Us brought to the network.
+The family forward show with a talented cast was NBC’s latest attempt to piggy-back off the success that This is Us brought to the network.

 While viewers love their drama, a dad diagnosed with cancer, who calls upon his friends to step in as “dads” to his kids, wasn’t what the NBC audience was looking for in a show.

 After a very low-rated first season, NBC hopes to not be in debt because of the failure of the sitcom Indebted.
 How could they have known people wouldn’t want to tune in to watch a married couple deal with boomerang parents who don’t understand the concept of boundaries?

 Well, viewers didn’t, resulting in the super low Rotten Tomatoes score of 25% and an average Metacritic score of 36 out of 100.
 Ouch.
 What’s even more surprising is that the show was created by Dan Levy!